 All applications must go via UCAS.
 We only accept applications between September and 15 January for the following intake year.
 Late applications will only be considered if places are available.

 Due to restrictions in the availability of placements in the NHS (UK National Health Service) we can't accept nursing applications from international students unless you have, and can produce evidence of, 'Indefinite Leave to Remain in the UK' and have lived in the UK for three years or more for reasons other than education prior to the course.
-Residents of the EEA (other than UK) may not have to pay course fees but will not usually be eligible for a bursary.
+Residents of the EEA (other than the UK) applying for 2016/17 entry may not have to pay course fees but will not usually be eligible for a bursary.
+For 2017/18 entry, residents of the EEA are welcome to apply.

 If your application is shortlisted you'll be invited to attend an interview at our University.
 This will comprise of a talk about the course, numeracy test, literacy test, a group interview and an individual interview.
 You'll also be expected to send scanned copies of your original educational certificates and ID documentation prior to interview and bring the originals to a pre-course day prior to starting the course.